cocoaheadsbne/brisbane-swift-web/README.md

 - Build with [Astro](https://astro.build)
 - [TailwindCSS](https://tailwindcss.com/docs)

+## Branches

+- `main` – Automatically deploys to the live site
+- `develop` – Does not deploy, for development

 ## Commands

 All commands are run from the root of the project, from a terminal: